stupienius/stu-website/src/content/blog/firstBlog.md

 ---
+title: first blog
-title: this is for the test
+subtitle: this if for the test
+data: 2025-5-17
 ---

 # Hi, I am stupienius, this is my blog